openbridge/wordpress/README.md

 *  **IP and DNS**: Make sure your IP address and domain name are configured.
 This means the DNS you are using can get resolved to an IP address.
 If this is not setup, the `Letsencrypt` process **will not** be able to provision your SSL certs.
 The installer will fallback to self-signed SSL certs.
 If your IP (x.x.x.x) does not point to a DNS A Record ( `yourhost.com` or `www.yourhost.com` ) then you will need to manually adjust this later.

 *  **Host Operating System**: The installer will work with CentOS 7 x64, Amazon Linux 1/2 x64 and Ubuntu 18/16 x64.
 Ideally for CentOS you will use the latest release.
 The same is for Ubuntu.
-For Amazon Linux, you can use Amazon Linux or Amazon Linux 2. here are some examples of using Amazon Lightsail:
+For Amazon Linux, you can use Amazon Linux or Amazon Linux 2.

+Here are some examples of using Amazon Lightsail:

 Amazon Linux

 <img src="./images/lightsail-amazon-os.png" alt="Amazon OS" width="450"/>

 Ubuntu